 Practical application of civil and environmental engineering skills, techniques and knowledge.

-The aim of this Module is to provide the student with intensive practical experience, over an extended period, in surveying and construction activities; practical application of surveying and setting-out skills, an awareness of the preliminary considerations involved in construction developments and a knowledge of the materials and procedures employed in construction of small commercial/industrial building works.
+The aim of this Module is to provide the student with a deep understanding of surveying and construction activities; practical application of topographic surveying skills, an awareness of the preliminary considerations involved in construction developments and a knowledge of the materials and procedures employed in construction of small commercial/industrial building works.

 By the end of this module the student should be able to:

-1. Apply surveying techniques and use surveying equipment for the completion of a large practical land survey and in the setting out of construction works.
+1. Apply surveying and data handling techniques and use surveying equipment and software for the completion of a large practical land survey, setting out of construction works, and report preparation.

 1 Land Surveying:

-Preparation of profession report and plan diagrams based on field application of surveying techniques and practice
+Preparation of professional report and plan diagrams based on field application of surveying techniques and practice

 3 Construction Practice: